kerner-lab/Sparse-GPT-Pretraining/README.md

 If you find this repository helpful, please cite our work:
 ```
 @software{cui2025sparse,
-  title  = {Sparse-GPT-Pretraining: A codebase for pretraining multi-billion-scale sparse language models},
+  title  = {Sparse-GPT-Pretraining: A codebase for pretraining multi-billion-scale sparse GPTs},
   author = {Cui, Chenwei and Herrera, Benjamin Joseph and Jackson, Rockwell and Kerner, Hannah},
   url    = {https://github.com/kerner-lab/Sparse-GPT-Pretraining},
   month  = nov,